The St. James Court Section

 Corner spaces are an additional $50 and are noted by a ‘C’ after the booth number.
 Extra Large (XL) booth spaces measure over 10 x 15 feet and cost $780.00.
 The fee for a Double (10 x 20) booth space is $1,100.00.
 BE SURE TO NOTE YOUR BOOTH REQUEST ON YOUR APPLICATION.
 Special requests will be considered, but the show has the right to deny request of change.
 The full cooperation of exhibitors is expected in this matter.
 Storage must be neatly concealed within or around your booth.

 Electricity is not available.
 Please don’t ask.
 Generators are NOT permitted; however, battery-powered lighting is acceptable.

 Setup takes place the day before the show starts.
 Loading and unloading is permitted in close proximity to booth locations, but vehicles cannot remain in the exhibit area during the show.
 RV and truck & trailers cannot be parked on city streets for overnight use.
 RV and camper parking options will be provided ahead of time.
 Booth setup is by staggered timed check-in.
 Please do not ask to be admitted early.
-Late arrivals (after 8 p.m.) must notify the show director by 8 p.m. or you be will considered a “no show” and automatically not invited to return to the show the following 2 years.
+Late arrivals (after 8 p.m.) must notify the show director at email@example.com by 8 p.m. or you be will considered a “no show” and automatically not invited to return to the show the following 2 years.
 There is no set ups allowed on Friday morning.

 Security: Louisville Metro Police provide security during the shows hours of operation; private security is on site after hours.
 St. James Court is an urban residential area, so reasonable precautions should be taken to ensure the safety of you and your property.
 All work is exhibited at the artists’ own risk.
 It is recommended that each exhibitor obtain general liability insurance, as the shows’ insurance does NOT extend coverage for exhibit damage or bodily injury.